ProShop

 More Than Machine Monitoring

-Though this feature alone made Harmoni useful to WessDel, Harmoni Co-Founder Adam Ellis says it is only a small part of Harmoni.
+Though this feature alone made Harmoni useful to WessDel, Harmoni Co-Founder Adam Ellis says it is only a small part of the system.
 He says that what usually captures shops’ attention is the system’s ability to integrate with many ERP systems out of the box, monitor machines and improve data visibility into key shop profitability metrics like quality and OEE.
 And despite being a high-mix, low-volume job shop with little ability to leverage traditional statistical process control, WessDel also found these other aspects of Harmoni incredibly useful.

 As part of its machine monitoring abilities, Harmoni includes an indicator light both on the physical device and in the software to mark each machine’s efficiency in real time — green for on track, yellow for falling behind and red for well behind the estimated time to complete the running job.
 Despite some initial misgivings from staff, the challenge of keeping the lights green swiftly brought out the competitiveness of WessDel’s machinists.
-When machinists find the estimated time for completing a part to be unfeasible, they now approach the engineering department and collaborating to develop more accurate time estimates.
+When machinists find the estimated time for completing a part to be unfeasible, they now approach the engineering department and collaborate to develop more accurate time estimates.

 WessDel has been able to further clarify its data by working with Harmoni to refine the lighting system.
 For example, the two companies developed a toggle to give partial credit for work that requires production times over a full shift — work that would otherwise continually show as falling behind schedule due to a lack of complete parts until the very end of the work cycle.
 Harmoni also updated the lights to show blue during setup, helping WessDel distinguish between setup and other forms of downtime.